asnaqsys/asnaqsys.github.io/manuals/hosting/mom/rendering-in-windows.md

 The Rendering process reads the Manuscript and instantiates the controls according to their design time properties and then iterates over the pages of the report setting the recorded runtime property values and rising the controls [OnPaint](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.control.onpaint)'s event.
 The Paint event receives the [System.Drawing.Graphics](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.graphics) instance that encapsulates the GDI+ drawings surface of the printer where the report is being renderer.

-> The DataGate Renderer and the Open.Renderer programs are .NET Framework executables that depend on the Windows operating system.
+> The DataGate Renderer and the ASNA.QSys.Renderer.WindowsOnly programs are .NET Framework executables that depend on the Windows operating system.

 The Printer where the report is created must be [installed](//support.microsoft.com/en-us/windows/install-a-printer-in-windows-cc0724cf-793e-3542-d1ff-727e4978638b) on the computer where the rendering is being executed and it can be a physical printer or the "Microsoft Print to PDF" printer.